jameshaydon/lawvere/README.md

       false = true. ]
 ```

 In words, we split the morphism into two cases.
-In the first case, on the `true` component, we use the canonical injection `false.`.
-On the other component, `false`, we use `true.`.
+In the first case (on the `true` component) we use the canonical injection `false.`, on the other component we use `true.`.

 In general, to specify a morphism